milan44i/Price-Mountain-website/README.md

 # Price-Mountain-website

-Napravljen website na osnovu slike Dizajn.png
+Made a website based on design Dizajn.png